 Sharia calls for, among other punishments, public flogging of women who have abortions and amputation of limbs and death by stoning of homosexuals, adulterers, and thieves.

-Brunei is homophobic, to say the least.
+Brunei is also homophobic, to say the least.
 And – it’s getting worse.
-Last year they added laws that include
+Last year they added laws to formalize their homophobia and prejudice.

 “fines and jail time for offenses such as missing Friday prayers, having a baby outside of wedlock, propagating religions other than Islam, and engaging in indecent behavior.
 But more draconian measures are on the way – including flogging and amputation of limbs for heavier crimes.
 The final phase, which allows stoning as a possible punishment for sodomy, will begin in 2015.” — from MSNBC.